HimanshuGautam054/Coffee-Shop-Sales/README.md

 •	The month of June records the biggest sales

-•	Hell Kitchen was the location with the biggest sales, aside from Astonia and Lower Mannhaten.
+•	Hell Kitchen was the location with the biggest sales, aside from Astonia and Lower Mannhatten.

 •	The top five products are hot chocolate, gourmet brewed coffee, brewed Black tea, brewed chai tea, and barista espresso.